Sally French - Psychotherapist, Supervisor & Trainer

 I am able to bring my past career skills into the supervision relationship by using my lawyer analytical skills and coaching skills from many years as a manager.
 That said I do absolutely value a rounded holistic approach to supervision - so I see it as a co-enterprise where how you are is as important as how you are working.
 Supervision shouldn't feel like a tick box exercise.

-I am also fully conversant with the BACP ethical framework.
+I am fully conversant with the BACP and UKCP ethical frameworks.

 I charge £50 an hour for individuals and £55 an hour for groups of 2 or more.

 Specialist Supervision when working with clients going through the Criminal Justice Process